Editor's choice: First Down Funding business loans

-Thanks to an explosion of e-commerce sites, it’s never been easier to quit your day job to make a living selling custom T-shirts.
-Or whatever strikes your fancy.
-Chances are you’ll need to borrow money from time to time to prepare your inventory for the holiday season — or cover overhead costs when things are slow.
+Thanks to an explosion of e-commerce sites, it’s never been easier to make a living selling custom T-shirts.
+Or whatever strikes your fancy, really.
+Chances are you’ll need to borrow money from time to time to prepare your inventory for the holiday season — or cover overhead costs when business slows down.

 An e-commerce loan is a type of financing for small online retailers.
 It’s very similar to a business loan in that it’s money you borrow and repay with interest and fees.
-However, there are some financing options that only work for businesses that make money by selling goods online, such as PayPal Working Capital.
+However, there are some financing options that only work for businesses that make money by selling goods online — such as Clearbanc or Kickpay.

 The first step to finding a loan is learning about options available for a unique business like yours.